Why use a Log Splitter to Split Timber? What are the Main Benefits?

 Ask Southern Cross Agricultural Machinery about Log Splitters

 Southern Cross Ag Machinery offers both a 3-pont linkage and petrol log splitter model within its agricultural machinery range.
 With a large network of dealers, we can provide all the expert help and support you need.
-Call us or contact us online to discuss your needs with our specialists.
+Call us or contact us to discuss your needs with our specialists.

 3-pt Linkage Log Splitter attached to tractor